Advanced Services

 • Peri-implant disease treatment

-• During the first visit, a periodontist will evaluate your gum (gingival) condition and measure the degree of any breakdown or pocketing between the gum and the tooth
+During your first visit, a periodontist will evaluate your gum condition and measure the degree of any breakdown or pocketing between the gum and the tooth.
+Your following visits will be for your treatment.

-• You may need additional appointments with a periodontist if the treatment is more complex, or to assess the success of the treatment.
-It is important to remember that periodontal disease requires lifelong maintenance and our dentists and specialist periodontists are here to assist you.
+You may need more appointments if your treatment is more complex, or to assess the success of the treatment.
+Periodontal disease requires lifelong maintenance and our dentists and specialist periodontists are here to assist you.

-• Treatment appointments will usually be at least 1 hour, however they will vary depending on the treatment you need
+Your first appointment will usually take 30 minutes.
+Treatment appointments will usually be at least an hour, however they will vary depending on the treatment you need.

 • Your dental and medical history